muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 a Perl integer value and only a integer value.

-* Any object of the Perl class `Math::BigInt` that represents a finite number or signed zero value;
+* Any object of the Perl class `Math::BigInt` that represents a finite number or signed zero;
 both signed zeroes are treated as the same plain zero.

 Not permitted for a *SYS_Integer* is any of the following,